mrWD/ai-prompt-suggester-extension/README.md

 2. You include appropriate error handling
 3. You update the documentation for any new features
 4. You test your changes across different platforms
+5. Consider accessibility and keyboard navigation
+6. Test the search and copy functionality

 ## License